Creamy and luscious Coconut Hot Chocolate made with coconut milk and toasted coconut will be your new favorite hot drink this winter.

 - Pinch of salt

 - 1/4 cup cold heavy whipping cream

 - 1/2 teaspoon vanilla

-- In a medium bowl, beat the cream, fluff, and vanilla until stiff peaks form (when you pull the beaters straight up, peaks form without falling over).
+- For the whipped cream: In a medium bowl, beat the cream, fluff, and vanilla until stiff peaks form (when you pull the beaters straight up, peaks form without falling over).
 Pipe on top of hot chocolate.
 Sprinkle toasted coconut on top.

 Source: Adapted from Food Network

 If you liked this Coconut Hot Chocolate recipe, you may also like these recipes from me: